AbandonedScope/finalproject/README.md

 ### Guest can:
 - add menu item to cart
-- chande menu item in cart amount
+- change menu item in cart amount
 - delete menu items from cart
 - change language
 - find all menu items